 The preferred method is to measure the output of each nozzle individually.
+We performed a review on several timed output methods here.
 It can be messy and time consuming, but it’s accurate.
 Appropriate personal protective equipment is required to perform the timed output method – expect to get wet.

 1. Fill the rinsed sprayer half-full with clean water and park it on a level surface.

 2. With the fan(s) off, bring the sprayer up to operating pressure.
 Start spraying with all nozzles open (closing any will change the pressure).

 3. You will need 1 meter (3 feet) of 2.5 cm (1″) diameter braided hose (have a second, longer hose to reach the top of a tower sprayer).
 It should be stiff enough that you can slip it over a nozzle body while holding the other end.
 Use it to guide flow into a collection vessel, held with your other hand.
 The hose not only reaches the top nozzle on towers, but it lets foam dissipate before it gets to the vessel.

 4. When the flow from the hose is steady, direct it into the collection vessel for 30 seconds (a partner with a stopwatch is very helpful).
 It is preferable to collect for a minute because it improves the accuracy.

 5. Determine and record the nozzle output per minute.
 Graduations on plastic collection vessels are unreliable.
 It’s preferable to weigh the output on a cheap, digital kitchen scale.
 One milliliter of clean water weighs one gram.
 Don’t forget to subtract the weight of the vessel (this is called taring) and double the output if you only collected for 30 seconds.

 Interpreting the results

 Once you have recorded all the outputs, you will have to convert the output to U.S. gallons or liters per minute, depending on units in the nozzle manufacturer’s catalogue (see common conversions below).